Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/outputVariablesObs.md

 - 3-hourly 3D BrO,T,P data in the table below, processed appropriately for comparison to satellite BrO observations
 - Daily 2D variables from the table below.

 We strongly recommend that all the full 2D/3D/4D fields in the table below are saved, so that interpolations and analysis can be redone in case of errors.
+Please also keep these files on your own servers for comparison of monthly / weekly averages, which we will do in a second step.

 | Variable      | Unit | Dimensions | Frequency | name in file |
 | ----------- | ----------- | ---------------- | ------------| ------------|